 Marilyn Monroe had worked with Billy Wilder previously on the Seven Year Itch, and asked Wilder to work with him again.
 She consented to work on Some Like it Hot (SLIH) for 10% of the gross.
 When she signed, Lemmon came on board, SLIH becoming one of seven films he made with Wilder.
 These were difficult times for Marilyn.
 She was pregnant.
 She was taking drugs.
 She had her acting coach Paula Strasberg telling her what to do.
 She overdosed and spent several days at the hospital.
 So now she couldn’t remember her lines, and take after take was needed – as many as 47 for some very simple lines of dialogue.
 Some days she wouldn’t come out of her dressing room ( more like a motor home) until noon.

 The film’s costume designer was the famed Orry-Kelly.
 He was the native Australian who had dressed Bette Davis and all the other Warner Brothers stars of the Golden Age of Hollywood.
 Orry-Kelly and Marilyn Monroe got off on the wrong foot right off the bat.
 Orry-Kelly was known to be as temperamental as the stars he dressed.
-He made the mistake of saying Tony Curtis had a better looking rear-end than she did.
-But Marilyn had a sharp retort, she unbuttoned her blouse and said, “Tony Curtis doesn’t have these.”
+He made the mistake of saying Tony Curtis had a better looking ass than she did.
+But Marilyn had a sharp retort, she unbuttoned her blouse and said, “Tony Curtis doesn’t have tits like these.”

 But Orry-Kelly still managed to design some great looking outfits for her.